nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Edge Cases

-If a decorator depends on an environment variable's existance, `dotenv` can be used directly in the `main.ts` file.
+If a decorator depends on an environment variable's existence, `dotenv` can be used directly in the `main.ts` file.
 This is particularly useful for the `@Cron` decorator.
+Ensure `dotenv.config()` is called before the `AppModule` is imported.

 Preload the environment variables: